mukesh1811/ngx/README.md

 #####

 duplicates in consignor and customer name. currently using id column - use name-location (5) - check in db
+    construct name-loc
+    deconstruct name-loc to id

+    add all columns to input file validation

 print